TIMESTICKING/vggt/README.md

 }
 ```

+## What does this repo do?

+- Currently, it generates `transforms.json` and point clouds (with color) in `ply` in NeRFStudio format.
+Refer to file `generate_nerfstudio_format.ipynb`.
+I **didn't write a perfect functioning code**, you should probably change the image path in `transforms.json`; and if you intend to use the point clouds in NeRFStudio, you should add `"ply_file_path": "sparse_pc.ply",` at the top level of the `json` file.

+---

+Content below are as the same as the VGGT repo.

 ## Updates
 - [Apr 13, 2025] Training code is being gradually cleaned and uploaded to the [training](https://github.com/facebookresearch/vggt/tree/training) branch.
 It will be merged into the main branch once finalized.